 P2P technology is nothing new, but the medium is.
 The Internet has extended P2P networks further out than we ever thought possible in the P2P heydays when LANtastic and Windows for Workgroups were the best things around.

 The ICQ messaging program got the current P2P train rolling in 1996.
-Programs such as Kazaa, Gnutella, FreeNet, the myriad of instant messaging applications, and even the SETI@home screen saver and Google Compute Web browser utilities are all considered P2P applications.
+Programs such as Kazaa, Gnutella, FreeNet, the myriad of instant messaging applications, and even the [email protected] screen saver and Google Compute Web browser utilities are all considered P2P applications.
 Groove Networks products are all about P2P.
 Web services, including Microsoft's .NET framework, have a strong foundation in P2P as well.
 In a nutshell, these P2P applications specialize in distributed computing including file sharing, messaging and processor sharing.
 With this technology, the Internet (and quite possibly your network) has effectively become one big computer for storage and processing.

 There is obvious business value in P2P applications.
-P2P provides enhanced collaboration, quicker communication among disparate team members, improved file sharing, fail over and redundancy capabilities, and can even serve as an alternative storage method, eliminating the
+P2P provides enhanced collaboration, quicker communication among disparate team members, improved file sharing, fail over and redundancy capabilities, and can even serve as an alternative storage method, eliminating the need for massive storage devices within a central data center.
+This all sounds great, and it is.
+However, with any new or enhanced technology there are some inherent security vulnerabilities.

 Perhaps the greatest vulnerability associated with P2P applications is that most of them can be used to turn practically any computer into a network file server.
 This increases the chances of – both intentional and unintentional -- sharing of intellectual property.
 There are also vulnerabilities such as exposed log files, and even client and network denial-of-service conditions caused by poorly written programs, heavy traffic, or even worse, huge files filling up your hard drives.